 Non-members: £850 + VAT

-Early bird discounts - book four weeks before to save 15% on the course fee *
+Early bird discounts - book by Wednesday 28th March 2018 to save 15% on the course fee *

 Group discounts - if three or more people from the same organisation book onto any ACT training course, they qualify for 25% off the combined course fee *